microsoft/api-guidelines/azure/Guidelines.md

 :white_check_mark: **DO** use the same JSON schema for PUT request/response, PATCH request/response, GET response, and POST response.
 This allows one SDK type for input/output operations and enables the response to be passed back in request.

 ---
-Jeff: What to say about required fields - it not really a REST thing
+<span style="color:red;">Jeff: What to say about required fields - it not really a REST thing
-TODO: Some fields may be marked as required indicating that their value must alway be sent <b>and</b> is always returned.
+TODO: Some fields may be marked as required indicating that their value must alway be sent <b>and</b> is always returned. </span>

 > NOTE: A service is <b>not allowed</b> to introduce new required fields or remove any required fields in newer versions of the service.
 For PATCH, the their must be a similar JSON schema with no required fields nullable.
 ---